-Services and programs provided by UC San Diego Health System enhance the lives of patients and residents of the community in many ways.
-UC San Diego Health System’s community benefit involves providing medical care to those in need, as well as programs and services that promote health and healing in response to identified community needs.
+Services and programs provided by UC San Diego Health enhance the lives of patients and residents of the community in many ways.
+UC San Diego Health’s community benefit involves providing medical care to those in need, as well as programs and services that promote health and healing in response to identified community needs.

 Community benefits must meet at least one of these objectives: